volatile/core/README.md

 		},
 	}

 	// 3.
-We set the input
+We set the input.
 	c.ResponseWriter = rwb
 })